UPDATED BY

 And there’s a good reason for it.
 A National Science Foundation report showed women are underrepresented among people who hold degrees in the fields of physical and earth sciences, mathematics, computer science and engineering.
 And data from the Pew Research Center revealed women have also been underrepresented among those working in physical sciences, computing and engineering.

 Before you make an application, though, you need to find the right scholarship to apply to.
 That’s where this list comes in.
-Here’s a look at seven women in STEM scholarships and what it takes to land them.
+Here’s a look at a few women in STEM scholarships and what it takes to land them.

 More on ScholarshipsHow to Land Bootcamp Scholarships for Women in Tech